mariia-8/mariia-8/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Mariia Mohyla and I'm a recent graduate with MS in Business Analytics.
-I'm a passionate learner with strong expertise in machine learning and data analysis.
-As an early-career data analyst, I'm actively seeking an entry-level analyst position in an environment that fosters continuous learning.
+I am a passionate learner with strong expertise in machine learning and data analysis.
+As an early-career data analyst, I am actively seeking an entry-level analyst position in an environment that fosters continuous learning.

-My curiosity for exploring and experimenting with data supported by my strong academic knowledge brings a unique blend of creativity and knowledge, resulting in compelling narratives with data.
+My curiosity for exploring and experimenting with data, supported by my strong academic knowledge, brings a unique blend of creativity and technical skills.
+This combination enables me to craft compelling narratives with data.

-🌱 Technical skills:
+🌱 Technical Skills:
-- SQL
+SQL
-- R
+R
-- Python
+Python
-- Tableau
+Tableau